Shinseeker/FP-inventory-for-startups/README.rst

 Problem Scenario:
 =================

 Project M-spec is a star-up business.
-They dont have all the tools needed to keep track of all the inventory that comes in.
+They dont have the software needed to keep track of all the inventory that comes in.
 Having a basic excel spreadsheet to record the inventory is not good enough.